-You can either heat the liquid directly from the inside of the vessel/tank or externally from the outside.
-Your choice will depend on the type of fluid to be heated.
+Liquids can either be heated directly from the inside of the vessel/tank or externally from the outside – and the best option for you will depend on the type of liquid you wish to heat.

-The determining factor for heating element watt density is the airflow and the temperature required at the measuring point.
-Several heating points may be necessary depending on the distance the heat is needed to travel.
-Adequate insulation should be used to reduce heat losses.
+To determine the watt density of the finned heating element, you will need to consider airflow and the temperature required at the measuring point.
+Several heating points may be necessary (depending on the distance that heat needs to travel) and adequate insulation should be used.

 Several other factors must also be considered when choosing an industrial heating element, including the temperature it needs to reach, how much control you require, how long the element will need to be active and the desired voltage.
 For further information and advice on this matter, be sure to check out our recent blog ‘Which type of heating element do I need?’.